Master of Science in Psychology (School) and Education Specialist in School Psychology

 About

-The Master of Science in Psychology (School) and the Education Specialist (Ed.S) in School Psychology programs at Fort Hays State University prepare students to become effective, compassionate school psychologists.
-These programs emphasize practical training through both on-campus and online coursework, equipping graduates to support the psychological and educational needs of children in school settings.
+The Master of Science in Psychology (School) and the Education Specialist (Ed.S) in School Psychology programs at Fort Hays State University are designed to prepare students to become skilled and compassionate school psychologists.
+Emphasizing theoretical knowledge and practical application, these programs combine on-campus and online coursework to equip graduates with the tools necessary to address children's psychological and educational needs in school environments.

-Students participate in rigorous academic coursework, supervised field experiences, and internships designed to develop competencies in assessment, intervention, consultation, and collaboration.
-Recognized for its comprehensive and well-structured curriculum, the program provides a strong foundation for a wide range of career paths in school psychology.
+Students engage in rigorous academic training, supervised field experiences, and internships that build essential assessment, intervention, consultation, and collaboration competencies.
+Known for its comprehensive and well-structured curriculum, these programs provide a strong foundation for diverse career opportunities within school psychology.

 Why pursue a Master of Science in Psychology (School) and Education Specialist in School Psychology at Fort Hays State University?

-Both programs combine comprehensive academic coursework with practical, hands-on training through field experiences and school-based internships.
+Both programs integrate comprehensive academic coursework with practical, hands-on training through field experiences and school-based internships.
 Designed to prepare students for National Certification as School Psychologists (NCSP), the curriculum emphasizes real-world application of skills.
-Faculty members stay current with the latest research and trends in the field, ensuring that graduates are well-prepared to support the diverse needs of today’s student populations.
+Faculty members remain current with the latest research and trends in the field, ensuring that graduates are well-equipped to meet the diverse needs of today’s student populations.

 Who is this program for?